Diabetic Neuropathy FAQs

 Nerves that are damaged cannot effectively communicate messages to the brain and other areas of the body.
 Specifically, nerves can misfire messages, sending them at the wrong times, too slowly, or not at all.
 When messages are misfired, weakness, numbness, and loss of balance may be experienced and sensations such as heat, cold, and pain may not be felt.

 Q:Diabetic peripheral neuropathy is avoidable.
 True or False?

-Most people with diabetes will eventually develop neuropathy of some type.
-However, research has shown that the risk of developing neuropathy can be reduced or prevented in people with diabetes by keeping good control over blood sugar levels.
+Although most people with diabetes will eventually develop some kind of nerve damage, not all of them suffer from pain.
+In fact, studies have shown that the risk of developing nerve damage can be reduced or prevented in people with diabetes by keeping blood sugar levels close to normal.
 Stable control of blood sugar is the most important factor in preventing diabetic neuropathy.

 Q:Why is diabetes troublesome for the feet?

 A:Having diabetes presents particular challenges for the feet because of the potential for nerve damage, infection, ulcers, sores, and problems with circulation.

 For people with diabetes who experience numbness, injuries to the feet may not be felt.
 In addition to a delay in wound care, circulatory problems can deprive feet of oxygen and nutrients that help speed healing.
 This can expose a person with diabetes to infection, ulcers, and sores on the feet.

 If sores, infection, or other injuries or trauma are not properly treated, a serious infection can result.